-Most RCOS clients rated their time at the recovery center as positive and helpful; however, there were a few aspects of the program that a minority of clients found problematic.
-About 20% of clients reported that the program ended poorly for them.
-The majority of the clients who rated the ending of the program as poor left the program on terms other than completing the program, such as leaving before program staff thought they should, missing too many appointments to continue, not complying with program rules, or being voted out by their peers for not complying with program rules.
-Further exploration of the characteristics, conditions, and program processes of clients whose participation in the program ends before completion is needed to determine if there are additional supports the
+Most RCOS clients rated their time at the recovery center as positive and helpful for multiple aspects of their lives.
+Nonetheless, there were a few aspects of the program that a minority of clients found problematic.
+About 18% of clients who were not still involved in the program at follow-up reported that the program ended poorly for them.
+Most clients who rated the ending of the program as poor left the program on terms other than completing the program, such as leaving before program staff thought they should, missing too many appointments to continue, not complying with program rules, or being voted out by their peers for not complying with program rules.
+Also, 35% of individuals believed the length of the program was either too short or too long.
+Further exploration of the characteristics, conditions, and program processes of clients whose participation in the program ends before completion is needed to determine if there are additional supports the programs can put in place to decrease attrition.